 - Elaichi / cardamom powder

-- Dry dessicated coconut powder (n0t in picture below)
+- Dry dessicated coconut powder (not in picture below).
+I have powdered desiccated coconut

 How to make aate ke ladoo?
 (Step by step photos)